 Electricians must have a high school diploma or GED equivalent.
 They must complete an apprenticeship to learn on-the-job training.
 Many electricians attend a technical school before starting their apprenticeship.

-The Bureau of Labor Statistics reports that electricians earned an average of $65,280 in 2022.
-The BLS also predicts that by 2031, demand for electricians will increase 7 percent, which is as fast as the national average.
+The Bureau of Labor Statistics reports that electricians earned an average of $67,810 in 2023.
+The BLS also predicts that by 2032, demand for electricians will increase 6 percent.

 Boilermaker